 “When NGOs attack, the industry should not stay quiet, they should respond!”
 Paganini stressed, adding that educating NGOs was also an important thing.

-Paganini, also a member of Free For Choice, a think tank in Italy that advocates for consumers’ right to choose based on correct scientific information, said that in Italy, as well as in many other countries in the European region, people have misinformation about palm oil and industry that produces it.
+Paganini, also a member of For Free Choice, a think tank in Italy that advocates for consumers’ right to choose based on correct scientific information, said that in Italy, as well as in many other countries in the European region, people have misinformation about palm oil and industry that produces it.

 “Companies usually explain that they don’t use palm oil because they want to keep their consumers from saturated fats, but what do we find afterward?
 90% of the products produced still contain significantly saturated fats,” he said.